bob123456678/TrainControl/src/examples/Readme.md

 For each point, you can specify optional, relative `x` and `y` coordinates in the JSON: these will fix the points to a specific location on the graph.
 If any point is missing a coordinate, the points on the graph will assume a random layout.

-If you want to adjust the graph once created, maximize it, use your mouse to move points around, and then press the `C` key.
-Coordinates will be shown in the console, which you can then paste into your JSON file.
+If you want to adjust the graph once created, maximize it, and simply use your mouse to move points around.
+The coordinates will automatically be saved on exit, or you can use the "Export Current Graph" button to view the updated JSON file.

 # Terminus Stations